wendyverdonk93/docs/.github/PULL_REQUEST_TEMPLATE.md

 - Screenshot recommended sizes: Width: 820px - Height: auto

 ### Aliases
 - When renaming or deleting a page, add an alias of the deprecated URL to the page users should be redirected to.
-This prevents external links to return 404 errors.
+This prevents external links from returning 404 errors.
 Check the [Hugo Documentation](https://gohugo.io/content-management/urls/#aliases) for more information.